kineticdata/kinetic-sdk-rb-utilities/delete-trees/README.md

 # Update Kapp Form Fields

-This script is used to unpause triggers between a user defined start and end date
+This script is used to delete all trees and routines

 ## Instructions